Enteropathic arthritis

 This section has been translated automatically.

-Smith first described the relationship between the intestine and joints in 1922.
-This involved a patient with rheumatoid arthritis who experienced improvement in joint symptoms following colectomy surgery (Peluso 2013).
+Smith first described the connection between the intestines and joints in 1922.
+This was a patient with rheumatoid arthritis who experienced an improvement in joint symptoms following colectomy surgery (Peluso 2013).

-In the late 1950s, Bywaters et al. and Mc Bride et al. wrote about the occurrence of enteropathic arthritis (EA) in patients with ulcerative colitis and inflammatory bowel disease, respectively (Peluso 2013).
+At the end of the 1950s, Bywaters et al. and Mc Bride et al. wrote about the occurrence of enteropathic arthritis (EA) in patients with ulcerative colitis and chronic bowel disease (Peluso 2013).

-In 1964, the American Rheumatism Association classified arthritis associated with inflammatory bowel disease as a distinct clinical form.
+In 1964, the American Rheumatism Association categorized arthritis associated with inflammatory bowel disease as a distinct clinical form.

 Later, Wright and Moll classified enteroarthritis in the group of spondyloarthritides (Peluso 2013).

-A first classification of EA, the so-called ESSG- criteria, dates back to 1991 and was developed by the European Spondyloarthritides Study Group (Puchner 2012).
+The first classification of EA, the so-called ESSG criteria, dates back to 1991 and was developed by the European Spondyloarthritis Study Group (Puchner 2012).

 Definition